Lyès Saïdi

-Lyès Saïdi (born August 24, 1987 in Sidi Aïch) is an Algerian footballer who last played for Algerian Ligue Professionnelle 1 club MC Oran.
+Lyès Saïdi (born August 24, 1987) is an Algerian footballer who last played for Algerian Ligue Professionnelle 1 club MC Oran.

 Club career

 In the summer of 2009, Saïdi signed a two-year contract with JS Kabylie, joining them on a free transfer from ORB Akbou.

 On May 2, 2011, Saïdi started for JS Kabylie in the 2011 Algerian Cup Final against USM El Harrach.
-JS Kabylie went on to win the game 1-0 with Saïdi playing the entire game.
+JS Kabylie went on to win the game 1–0 with Saïdi playing the entire game.
 It was his first title with the club.